Why is Roku charging me 4.99 a month?

 What is Roku?

-Roku is a popular streaming device that allows users to access a wide range of streaming services, such as Netflix, Hulu, and Amazon Prime Video, on their televisions.
-It provides a convenient way to enjoy a variety of entertainment options without the need for a cable or satellite subscription.
+Roku is a popular streaming device that allows users to access a wide range of entertainment options, including movies, TV shows, and music, through various streaming services.
+It connects to your television and provides a user-friendly interface to navigate through different channels and content.

 Why am I being charged $4.99 a month?

 The $4.99 charge is related to a subscription service called “The Roku Channel.”
-This service offers a collection of free movies, TV shows, and live news, as well as premium content that can be rented or purchased.
-While the majority of content on The Roku Channel is free, some premium content requires a subscription fee.
+This service offers a collection of free movies and TV shows, as well as premium content that requires a subscription.
+While the majority of content on The Roku Channel is free, certain channels and shows may require a subscription fee, hence the charge on your statement.

-Yes, you can cancel your subscription to The Roku Channel at any time.
-To do so, you can visit the Roku website or access your account settings through the Roku device itself.
-Once canceled, you will no longer be billed the $4.99 monthly fee.
+Yes, you can cancel the subscription to The Roku Channel at any time.
+To do so, follow these steps:

-In conclusion, the $4.99 charge on your credit card statement is associated with the subscription service offered within The Roku Channel.
-By understanding the nature of this charge and the options available to you, you can make an informed decision about whether or not to continue accessing the premium content.
-Remember, the majority of content on The Roku Channel remains free, allowing you to enjoy a wide range of entertainment without any additional cost.